pgbrodrick/bfg-nets/README.md

 We welcome contributions to rsCNN.
 Please reach out if you'd like to discuss the package further.

+This is an alpha release.
+In the coming weeks we'll begin versioning after some initial feedback.
+Please bear in mind that the package is very much subject to change early on.

 ## Alternatives

 rsCNN is an extension of [ecoCNN](https://github.com/pgbrodrick/ecoCNN), which was published with the paper "[Uncovering ecological patterns with convolutional neural networks](https://www.sciencedirect.com/science/article/pii/S0169534719300862?via%3Dihub)". ecoCNN is recommended for those that want a simpler code base, or something that is written more linearly.  rsCNN is recommended for those who want a deeper dive, are looking for a living codebase, or who want to use the code as something closer to a standardized package.